mishabuch/Online-Grocery-Store/README.md

 # How to Run

 * You would need java and maven installed on your system to run the JAR file
-* To build the project,
+* To build and run the project,
 1. Go to /Online-Grocery-Store
 2. Run mvn clean install
 3. A JAR file with name online-grocery-store-0.0.1-SNAPSHOT.jar will be created in the "target" folder.